mengchen-tam/aws-network-firewall-demo/README.md

 This demo environment showcases a centralized network inspection architecture using AWS Network Firewall, Transit Gateway, and multiple VPCs.

+**2025/08/08 Update: This main branch demostrates the traditional VPC endpoint network firewall deplyoment.**

+**To check the new feature TGW-attached Network Firewall deployment, switch the branch to 'tgw-attached'**

 ## Architecture Overview

 ![Architecture](./image/architecture.png)